iterative/dvc.org/content/docs/tutorials/pipelines.md

     persist: false
 ```

-Just like the DVC-file we created earlier with `dvc add`, this stage file uses
+Like the DVC-file we created earlier with `dvc add`, this stage file uses
 `md5` hashes (that point to the <abbr>cache</abbr>) to describe and version
 control dependencies and outputs.
 Output `data/Posts.xml` file is saved as
 `.dvc/cache/a3/04afb96060aad90176268345e10355` and linked (or copied) to the